Robot Wars (film): Cast

+Production

+Initially Albert Band was going to co-direct the film with his son Charles on alternating days much like they had done on Doctor Mordrid, but due to Charles' busy schedule overseeing other Full Moon Features Albert ended up being the sole director.

 Similarity to Robot Jox

 It is sometimes referred to as a sequel to Robot Jox.
 However, while both films came from the same producer and have similar themes (giant robot battles), their storylines are unrelated.
 Of note is that the venerable actor Danny Kamekona plays different characters in each film.

 Release

 Robot Wars was originally released on VHS by Paramount Home Video.
 It made its DVD debut in the 2007 box set Full Moon Classics: Volume Two.
 The film was also featured in the limited edition box set Full Moon Features: The Archive Collection, a 20th anniversary collection which featured 18 of Full Moon's most popular films.
 The film was released on DVD again by Shout!
 Factory on June 14, 2011, as a double feature DVD with Crash and Burn.
 The film was released on Blu-ray by Full Moon Features on December 15, 2017.

-Robot Wars appeared as one of the first two episodes of the newest season of Mystery Science Theater 3000 in a Kickstarter livestream in May 2021.
+After Santo in the Treasure of Dracula, Robot Wars appeared as the second episode of the thirteenth season of Mystery Science Theater 3000.